voothi/20241223170748-kardenwort/README.md

 5.  **Run a Test:**
     *   Add some German text to `source_texts/text1.txt`.
-    *   Ensure Anki is running.
+    *   Ensure Anki is running with the **modified** AnkiConnect add-on.
-    *   From the root of the `20250913122858-kardenwort` project, execute the runner script. **Important:** Your virtual environment (`kardenwort-env`) must be active.
+    *   From the root of the `20250913122858-kardenwort` project, execute the runner script. **Important:** Your virtual environment must be active.
     ```bash
     # This creates vocabulary (word) cards from a single German text file
     python src/kardenwort/core/kardenwort_runner.py --type word --mode single --language de
     ```
     If successful, a new deck will appear in Anki.
-Your setup is complete
+Your setup is complete.

 ---